lsst-sitcom/sitcomtn-001/dsm_ui.rst

 Installing a New UI Version
 ---------------------------

-Should it become necessary to install a new version of the UI, first perform the steps :ref:`here <ui-env>` and then run the following.
+Should it become necessary to install a new version of the UI, you must switch into the `dsm` service account by first doing the following.

 .. prompt:: bash

+  sudo su -s /bin/bash dsm

+Next, perform the steps to :ref:`setup the environment <ui-env>` and then run the following.

+.. prompt:: bash

-  pip install spot_motion_monitor
+  pip install -U spot_motion_monitor

 If a new version is available, it will be installed.